AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 How AISO's Fan-Out Analysis Works

 When a user asks ChatGPT a complex question, the model does not answer from memory alone.
 It decomposes the question into sub-queries, runs those sub-queries against web search (typically Bing for ChatGPT), and synthesizes the results into a response.
 These derivative searches are called "fan-outs."
-The brand that ranks on Google for those sub-queries is the brand that gets cited — not necessarily the brand that ranked for the original keyword.
+The brand that ranks on Google for those sub-queries is the brand that gets cited, not necessarily the brand that ranked for the original keyword.

 AISO surfaces these fan-out queries so you can see the exact Google ranking landscape your competitors occupy when ChatGPT generates an answer.
 This answers a question that stumps many marketing teams: why does a competitor get cited by ChatGPT on a topic where our brand ranks first on Google?
-The answer is usually in the fan-outs — a derivative sub-query where the competitor holds a strong position.
+The answer is usually in the fan-outs, a derivative sub-query where the competitor holds a strong position.

 The same logic applies to Gemini, which uses Google Search as its primary retrieval layer.
-AISO's real-conversation data means the fan-out queries it surfaces are based on what actual users asked — not synthetic prompts that a tool's team decided to run.
+AISO's real-conversation data means the fan-out queries it surfaces are based on what actual users asked, not synthetic prompts that a tool's team decided to run.

 What Conversation Intelligence Actually Shows You

-That pre-competitive insight is the platform's most compelling use case.
 Marketing teams typically build their prompt tracking sets based on keywords they already know matter.
 AISO's conversation data can surface emerging topics and new intent patterns that haven't yet shown up in keyword tools.
 This is early warning intelligence, not retrospective reporting.

-The platform also provides intent analysis — categorizing conversations by what buyers are actually trying to accomplish — and ROI attribution that connects AI mentions to business results.
+The platform also provides intent analysis, categorizing conversations by what buyers are actually trying to accomplish, and ROI attribution that connects AI mentions to business results.
 ROI attribution in AI search is notoriously difficult to measure, so this feature is worth testing thoroughly against your own analytics before relying on it.

 Who Should Use AISO (and Who Should Not)?